Revised January 2021

 - All kindergarten students are screened in January.
 Prior to this screening, elementary QUEST-G/T teachers provide a minimum of four whole-class lessons to every kindergarten class.
 These lessons provide common creative and critical thinking experiences.

-- New K-5 students are screened in May.**
+- New to district K-5 students are screened in May.

 - Once identified, QUEST-G/T students are NOT re-screened or retested, unless they have furloughed or exited from the program.